 With hospitals supporting the uptake of surgical robotics, OEMs have already started to increase the number of procedures that medical robots can undertake.
 For example, in January 2018, the first robotic surgical system for spine surgeries was tested.
 Other OEMs had a different focus than functionality, as they looked to reduce the size of medical robots, one claiming that the world’s smallest surgical robot could soon be wheeled from theatre to theatre.
 Furthermore, surgical robots with lighter instruments were also developed.

 With more portable surgical robots comes the need for reliable battery power.
-As reducing the size of the surgical robot becomes of greater importance, choosing batteries that offer excellent energy density with high power discharge is key, such as the CMX420M and CMX810M from Accutronics (an Ultralife company based in the UK).
-These batteries offer 14.4V, 5.1Ah (73.4Wh) and 28.8V, 2.55Ah (73.4Wh) respectively.
+As reducing the size of the surgical robot becomes of greater importance, choosing batteries that offer excellent energy density with high power discharge is key, such as the CMX810M from Accutronics (an Ultralife company based in the UK).
+This battery offers 28.8V, 2.55Ah (73.4Wh).

 Safety is one of the reasons that logistics robots have become a familiar part of the modern warehouse, taking strenuous and dangerous tasks off the human workforce.
 Huge funding and investment in the industry continued in 2018 with Google investing $500 million into automated logistics for JD.
 The global market for warehousing and logistics robotics is now projected to exceed $22 billion by the end of 2021.
 This is partly due to robots ‘joining the payroll’, as we increasingly see collaborative robots working alongside humans to assist in the goods packaging process.